affinda/affinda-typescript/README.md

 You can generate typescript interfaces to help with consuming the API response in a type-safe way.

-Use the `generateInterfaces.ts` script to auto-generate typescript interfaces from your document type configuration.
+Use the `affinda-generate-interfaces` command to auto-generate typescript interfaces from your document type configuration.

 For example, this will generate typescript interfaces for your "Resume Parser" document type: